irods/irods_client_library_rirods/inst/bench/README.md

 ## Prerequisites

-For the benchmarks on needs to connect to the iRODS C++ REST API - https://github.com/irods/irods_client_rest_cpp.
+For the benchmarks one needs to connect to the iRODS C++ REST API - https://github.com/irods/irods_client_rest_cpp.

 Launch a local demonstration iRODS service (including the REST API):